Awele1111/JADA-Quiz-App/README.md

 [deployed application](https://jada-quiz-app.herokuapp.com/)

 We created an application for users to create and play different quizzes to test their knowledge.
 This is a full-stack application that uses a GraphQL API built with Appolo Server, the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server.
-Our site is styled using Bootstrap and React-Bootstrap CSS libraries.
+Our site is styled using Bootstrap and React-Bootstrap CSS libraries and is set up to take donations using Stripe.

 ## Table of Contents